ShahSheel/shahsheel/README.md

 ### Status: Talking to my debugging duck! 🦆

+Quack Quack.

+Translation: "Hey - welcome to my page!
+Feel free to ask me any questions, i'm always striving to improve and love to help people through the means of technology."

 <!--
 **ShahSheel/shahsheel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.